davidguigui29/robotvar/README.md

 This will display a list of characters (glyphs) that are present in both fonts.
 Useful for:
 - Analyzing font compatibility before merging
 - Verifying contents of merged fonts
-- Checking for potential character conflicts
+- Checking for potential character conflicts or overlaps

 ### Full Process